awslabs/kubeflow-manifests/docs/deployment/README.md

 [Security in Amazon Certificate Manager (ACM)](https://docs.aws.amazon.com/acm/latest/userguide/security.html)
 [Security best practices for Amazon Cognito user pools](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-best-practices.html)
 [Security in Amazon Elastic Load Balancing (ELB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/security.html)

-## CloudWatch Logging and Container Insights
-Amazon EKS offers Container Insights using Amazon CloudWatch which monitors your Amazon Web Services (AWS) resources and the applications you run on AWS in real time.
-You can use CloudWatch to collect and track metrics, which are variables you can measure for your resources and applications.
-FluentBit can be used as the DaemonSet to send logs to CloudWatch Logs, and will send the following logs which contain metrics such as individual pod logs.
-Install AWS CloudWatch by following their [documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-EKS.html).
-   - /aws/containerinsights/Cluster_Name/application

-   - /aws/containerinsights/Cluster_Name/host

-   - /aws/containerinsights/Cluster_Name/dataplane

 ## Usage Tracking